 Alaska is beautiful all the time all year long.
-In my opinion, frozen snow covered landscapes add an element of beauty that no summer landscape can compete with.
+Frozen snow covered landscapes add an element of beauty that no summer landscape can compete with.
 Add to that the low angled light and five hour sunrises to sunsets as the sun struggles to come up for a few hours and you have amazing photography opportunities.
 Wildlife, especially moose, stand out against the snowy landscape.
-If you have an amazing display of the northern lights that just adds to it!
+If you have an amazing display of the northern lights that just adds to it.

 #3 – You’ll save Money

-I have a whole post about traveling to Alaska on a budget!
+I have a whole post about traveling to Alaska on a budget.
 You will definitely save money by visiting Alaska in winter instead of summer.
 Most hotels are much less expensive in winter (with a few exceptions, such as Chena Hot Springs resort or hotels in Anchorage around the Iditarod start).
-Car rental is also much cheaper.
+Car rental is also cheaper.
 It’s possible that your flight to Alaska might also be cheaper.
 Expect food and most organized tours to cost about the same.

 #4 – No Crowds

-There are no crowds anywhere in Alaska in winter!
+There are no crowds in Alaska in winter.
 The one exception is big events like Fur Rondy (see events below) and the Iditarod ceremonial start.
-Those are fun community events and only crowded with locals.
+Those are fun community events and crowded with locals.

 Speaking of locals, it’s much easier to get to know locals and interact with them in winter.
 People are less busy and overwhelmed by tourists and will generally be excited to share their ideas about what you should do with your time and how to have fun in winter.

 #5 – You can try new winter snow activities

-Especially in Fairbanks, there are TONS of tours oriented towards experiencing a new winter sport!
+Especially in Fairbanks and Anchorage, there are TONS of tours oriented towards experiencing a new winter sport.
 If you ever wanted to try a new winter sport, this is the place to give it a try.
-No need to get any gear or watch hours of Youtube!
-A few of the unique winter activities that you can try out in Fairbanks include
+No need to get any gear or watch hours of Youtube.
+A few of the unique winter activities that you can try out include: